 GEORGE C. MANN DISTINGUISHED SERVICE AWARD

-Ms. Darlene Neilsen entered the world of adult education in 1999 as an Office Clerk for Banning Community Adult School.
-In 2001, she promoted to an Office Manager position and worked closely with numerous administrators to operate the school.
-Darlene started teaching Computer Operations and Office Occupations classes at Harbor Occupational Center in 2005.
-After a year working for HOC, it was difficult for Darlene not to shine because of her efficacy therefore, she was given additional responsibilities of coordinating the Perkins grant, ITRAIN contracts, and operating the Career Center.
-Darlene also worked part-time at the Division of Adult and Career Education’s Central Office to help develop the CTE Curriculum and Facility Health and Safety compliance.
-She fully transitioned to work for DACE Central Office as the CalWORKs Advisor.
+Ms. Darlene Neilsen entered the world of adult education in 1999 as an office clerk for Banning Community Adult School.
+In 2001, she was promoted to an office manager position and worked closely with numerous administrators to operate the school.
+Darlene started teaching computer operations and office occupations classes at Harbor Occupational Center in 2005.
+Darlene also worked part-time at the Division of Adult and Career Education’s Central Office to help develop the CTE curriculum and facility health and safety compliance.
+She fully transitioned to work for DACE Central Office as the CalWORKs advisor.
 Darlene coordinated with 34 adult schools to fulfill the federal and state obligations for that program.
-Then in 2009-2013 she took on the duties and responsibilities of administering the Perkins grant.
-She ensured that DACE and all its schools were in compliance for the grant.
-Due to her eye for detail, Darlene was appointed as the Adult Programs Compliance Advisor in 2013.
-Since then, the Division of Adult and Career Education has benefited greatly through Darlene’s organization skills, institutional memory, and ability to work with different personalities.
+Due to her eye for detail, Darlene was appointed as the adult programs compliance advisor in 2013.
+Since then, the Division of Adult and Career Education has benefited greatly through Darlene’s organizational skills, institutional memory, and ability to work with different personalities.
 With her help, DACE has thrived despite the many changes adult education has gone through these past few years.

 DONALD A. MCCUNE COLLABORATIVE AWARD